Santiago Ramón y Cajal: Biography

 In 1887 Ramón y Cajal moved to Barcelona for a professorship.
 There he first learned about Golgi's method, a cell staining method which uses potassium dichromate and silver nitrate to stain a subset of neurons a dark black color, while leaving the surrounding cells transparent.
 This method, which he improved, was central to his work, allowing him to turn his attention to the central nervous system (brain and spinal cord), in which neurons are so densely intertwined that standard microscopic inspection would be nearly impossible.
 During this period he made extensive detailed drawings of neural material, covering many species and most major regions of the brain.

 J. Harley Williams called Cajal the “Don Quixote of the microscope”.

 In 1892, he became professor at Madrid.
 In 1899 he became director of the Instituto Nacional de Higiene – translated as National Institute of Hygiene, and in 1922 founder of the Laboratorio de Investigaciones Biológicas – translated as Laboratory of Biological Investigations, later renamed to Instituto Cajal, or Cajal Institute.

 He died in Madrid on October 17, 1934, at the age of 82, continuing to work even on his deathbed.

 Political and religious views

 In 1877, the 25-year-old Ramón y Cajal joined a Masonic lodge.
 John Brande Trend wrote in 1965 that Ramón y Cajal "was a liberal in politics, an evolutionist in philosophy, an agnostic in religion".

 Nonetheless, Ramón y Cajal used the term soul "without any shame".
-He was said to later have regretted having left organized religion.
-Ultimately, he became convinced of a belief in God as a creator, as stated during his first lecture before the Spanish Royal Academy of Sciences.
+In his final work, El mundo visto a los ochenta años (1934), Ramón y Cajal reflected on aging, mortality, and religion while continuing to be described by biographers as an agnostic.

+In a lecture given on December 5, 1897 at the Spanish Royal Academy of Sciences, he said the following:Esta nobleza, de la que se envanece con tanto mayor motivo cuanto que es su propia obra, consiste en ser ministro del progreso, sacerdote de la verdad y confidente del Creador. Él acierta exclusivamente a comprender algo de ese lenguaje misterioso que Dios ha escrito en los fenómenos de la Naturaleza; y a él solamente le ha sido dado desentrañar la maravillosa obra de la Creación para rendir a la Divinidad uno de los cultos más gratos y aceptos a un Supremo entendimiento, el de estudiar sus portentosas obras, para en ellas y por ellas conocerle, admirarle y reverenciarle.